briatte/dsr/README.md

 This folder contains the code, data and documentation of the examples used either during the practice sessions in class, or distributed as homework exercises. __Slides are hosted elsewhere, and most links are not yet active.__

-__Exercise answers and solutions__ are not included either, but are distributed in class and are available on request by email.
+__Exercise solutions__ are not included either, but are distributed in class and are available on request by email.

 # Handbooks